humyous/developers-community/pages/Documents/ConversationalAI/ConversationOrchestrator/AgentAssist/recommended-actions-for-knowledge-base.md

 ### Enable Recommended Actions Widget

+Note: The Recommended Actions Widget is only available in the Old Agent Workspace.
+The new Agent Workspace displays Recommended Actions within the conversation view

 You will first need to enable the feature in Conversational Cloud.
 Please contact LivePerson support or your LivePerson customer representative to enable this feature.

 ### Create Knowledge Base and Article